Pissoirs: Extremely Public Urinals

 During World War II, the French Resistance used pissoirs found throughout Paris as rendezvous points.
 The résistants exchanged information on German movements during what seemed to be normal and necessary diversions from the daily routine.

 Pissoirs remain along the streets of Paris.
 Yes, there are the private cubicles of the automated Sanisettes, introduced in 1981 by then-Mayor Jacques Chirac.
-But simple open-air pissoirs remain.
+But simple open-air pissoirs still exist in Paris.
+You also find pissoirs throughout France, and in other countries.

 Below is a pissoir in Avranches, near the coast in western Normandy, near Brittany.